lanl/benchmarks/doc/sphinx/2_amg/amg.rst

  +---------+-----------+-----------+-----------+-----------+-----------+-----------+
  |  128    |           |           |           | 2.348E+09 | 1.994E+08 | 4.696E+09 |
  +---------+-----------+-----------+-----------+-----------+-----------+-----------+

+ Total FOMs for Problem 1 with a total grid size of 160 x 160 x 160 on RZWhippet

 .. figure:: plots/CPU-FOM-1.png
    :alt: Total FOMs for Problem 1 on RZWhippet using MPI or OpenMP.
    :align: center

+   Total FOMs for Problem 1 on RZWhippet using MPI or OpenMP.

 We performed a similar test for Problem 2 using a total grid size of 256 x 256 x 256.